-Papua New Guinea is the largest country in the Pacific region.
-It has more than 8 million people, of which 85% live in rural communities and rely heavily on subsistence agriculture for food and cash income.
-The country’s economy is made up of 2 main sectors: the labour-intensive agriculture, fisheries and forestry sector, and the mineral and energy extraction sector, which accounts for most of the country’s export earnings.
+Papua New Guinea’s economy is made up of 2 main industries: the labour-intensive agriculture, fisheries and forestry sectors, and the mineral and energy extraction sector, which accounts for most of the country’s export earnings.

 ACIAR research partnerships with Papua New Guinea will continue to focus on horticulture, livestock, fisheries, forestry and socioeconomics.
 Ultimately, the research is working to secure improvements in food supply, food access and rural incomes for smallholders through increased productivity and enhanced access to markets and services.

 - overcome social, cultural and policy obstacles to benefits from agricultural technologies, particularly with respect to gender equity and women